 Vans US Open of Surfing enters Day 2

 The waves in Huntington Beach are expected to pick up later Sunday.
-Tena Ezzeddine reports.
+CBSLA's Tena Ezzeddine reports.

 View CBS News In